Henry A. Lester

 We collaborate with both Dougherty and Doug Rees, also in the Chemistry Division, on bacterial ion channels of known atomic-scale structure.
 We gathered data at bandwidths more than an order of magnitude greater than usual; but some gating transitions are still too fast to measure.
 We are seeking the origin of voltage sensitivity in the MscS channel.

 Our work continues on quantitative aspects of transporter function, primarily measured with fluorescence and with knock-in mice.
 We are using fluorescence to analyze the mobility of GABA transporters.
 As an interesting side benefit of the GABA transporter knock-in mouse, we have generated and analyzed a knockout mouse for the same molecule.
 The late Norman Davidson led a subgroup working on aspects of synaptic plasticity, particularly those that depend on A kinase stimulation.
 Members of this subgroup are now analyzing their data and preparing papers for publication.

-Our group's home page has additional up-to-date information, images, links to publications, and notices of positions.
-It's at . . .
+Our group's website has additional up-to-date information, images, links to publications, and notices of positions.